 Succeeded by | David Tatel |

-Born | Joan Ruth Bader March 15, 1933 Brooklyn, New York City, U.S. |
+Biographical Information | Joan Ruth Bader March 15, 1933 New York City, U.S. |

-Died | September 18, 2020 Washington, D.C., U.S. | (aged 87)
+Died | September 18, 2020 (aged 87) Washington, D.C., U.S. |

 Resting place | Arlington National Cemetery |

-Spouse(s) | |
+Marital History | |

 Children | |

-Education | |
+Academic Background | |

 Advertisement

-She continued her work for women's equality on the Supreme Court where she ruled that the Virginia Military Institute, a state-funded school, could not refuse entry to women.
+Being a celebrated name in Supreme Court Justice, she continued her work for women's equality on the Supreme Court where she ruled that the Virginia Military Institute, a state-funded school, could not refuse entry to women.

 Advertisement